signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/5-africa-soil/linreg-africa-soil.md

 author: Signal Data Science
 ---

+*Note:* The R script used in the presentation is located in the `lectures/africa-soil` folder of the curriculum repository.

 After finishing the regularization assignment using the speed dating dataset, you'll be working on the Kaggle [Africa Soil Property Prediction Challenge](https://www.kaggle.com/c/afsis-soil-properties).
 Download the data.
 If you haven't made a Kaggle account, do so.

 * Download the data from the Kaggle website.
 Load both the train and test sets into R. Use `read_csv()` from the [`readr`](https://cran.r-project.org/web/packages/readr/) package to load the data instead of [`read.csv()`](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/read.table.html) (the former is substantially faster).